ray-project/ray/doc/source/workflows/management.rst

 Ray logs the runtime environment (code and dependencies) of the workflow to storage at submission time.
 This ensures that the workflow can be resumed at a future time on a different Ray cluster.

-You can also explicitly set the runtime environment for a particular step (e.g., specify conda environment, container image, etc.).
+You can also explicitly set the runtime environment for a particular task (e.g., specify conda environment, container image, etc.).

 For virtual actors, the runtime environment of the actor can be upgraded via the virtual actor management API.